Technology during World War II

-World War II was the first war where military operations widely targeted the research efforts of the enemy.
+World War II was the first war where military operations often targeted the research efforts of the enemy.
 This included the exfiltration of Niels Bohr from German-occupied Denmark to Britain in 1943; the sabotage of Norwegian heavy water production; and the bombing of Peenemunde.
 Military operations were also conducted to obtain intelligence on the enemy's technology; for example, the Bruneval Raid for German radar and Operation Most III for the German V-2.

-Between The Wars
+Between the Wars

 In August 1919 the British Ten Year Rule declared the government should not expect another war within ten years.
 Consequently, they conducted very little military R & D. In contrast, Germany and the Soviet Union were dissatisfied powers who, for different reasons, cooperated with each other on military R & D. The Soviets offered Weimar Germany facilities deep inside the USSR for building and testing arms and for military training, well away from Treaty inspectors' eyes.
 In return, they asked for access to German technical developments, and for assistance in creating the Red Army General Staff.

 The great artillery manufacturer Krupp was soon active in the south of the USSR, near Rostov-on-Don.
 In 1925, the Lipetsk fighter-pilot school was established near Lipetsk to train the first pilots for the future Luftwaffe.
 Since 1926, the Reichswehr used the Kama tank school in Kazan, and tested chemical weapons at the Tomka gas test site in Saratov Oblast.
 In turn, the Red Army gained access to these training facilities, as well as military technology and theory from Weimar Germany.

 In the late 1920s, Germany helped the Soviet industry begin to modernize and to assist in the establishment of tank production facilities at the Leningrad Bolshevik Factory and the Kharkiv Locomotive Factory.
 This cooperation would break down when Hitler rose to power in 1933.
 The failure of the World Disarmament Conference marked the beginnings of the arms race leading to war.